 Importance of micronutrients in crop production

-Increases quality and yield because most micronutrients act as cofactors in various enzymes taking part in the various metabolic activities of the plant like protein metabolism, carbohydrate metabolism, photosynthetic rate etc. therefore there will be increase in protein content, TSS and other quality parameters which results improving the quality and other micronutrients like iron, it is important for chlorophyll formation, photosynthesis will also increase and thus increase in yield.
-In legumes, it influences N2-fixation because micronutrients like Fe and Mo is an important constituent of nitrogenous enzymes which helps in leghaemoglobin formation (O2 scavenger) (Rahman et al., 2020).
+Increases quality and yield because most micronutrients act as cofactors in various enzymes taking part in various metabolic activities of the plant like protein metabolism, carbohydrate metabolism, photosynthetic rate etc. Therefore there will be increase in protein content, TSS and other quality parameters which results in improvement of the quality and other micronutrients like iron, important for chlorophyll formation, photosynthesis will also increase and thus increase in yield.
+In legumes, it influences N2-fixation because micronutrients like Fe and Mo are important constituent of nitrogenous enzymes which helps in leghaemoglobin formation (O2 scavenger) (Rahman et al., 2020).

 Causes of micronutrient deficiencies